Monday, 30 March 2015

 METHOD :

-Clean the stomach and the scales of the fish and wash thoroughly.
+Clean the stomach and the scales of the fish, wash thoroughly.
 Pat dry.
 Make slits on each side.
+Marinate with water, wash again after 30 minutes.

-Marinate the whole fish with vinegar, salt, chilli powder, ginger n garlic paste, oil thoroughly.
+Marinate the fish again with lemon juice, salt, all the spice powders, ginger & garlic paste, oil thoroughly.
 Keep aside for at least 2-3 hours.

-Each oven has different temperature level, so adjust timing accordingly.
+Ovens have different temperature level, adjust the time accordingly.

-Squeeze lemon juice over the grilled fish and serve with salad!!
+Squeeze lemon juice over the grilled fish before serving and having!

 BADAM MURG / CHICKEN IN ROASTED PEANUT SAUCE